vsabolotny/hello-node-on-kubernetes/README.md

 Generate the config and replace the config in the <user>/.kube/ on Mac.

+Now just use kubectl as you are locally
 ```
 & cd kubernetes
 $ kubectl apply -f=auth.yaml,tasks.yaml,users.yaml